Awokens/ApplicationCommandHandler/README.md

-# Application Command Handler
+## About

-This project's purpose is to simplify the creation of Discord bot commands using Discord.js by building the Discord client and managing command registration.
+This project's purpose is to simplify the creation of Discord bot commands using Discord.js
+- Make sure to read the [discord.js docs](https://discord.js.org/#/docs/discord.js/main/general/welcome) if you're new to discord.js.
+- The source code has documentation to help you understand the code.

 ## Installation

+Before installing, Node.js 16.9.0 or newer is required.

 To install the required packages, run the following command:
 ```
 npm update